earthhistoryviz/tsconline/server.md

 Again, make sure to denote the name of your jars in their respective fields.
 EX. (`decryptionJar: "assets/jars/decrypt.jar"`)

 `configs.json` contains all the information of where assets are to be used on the server side.
 This is asserted in `server/src/types.ts`.
 Any changes to `configs.json` will need to be additionally changed in the `types.ts` files.

+`uploads` directory contains all the user uploaded datapacks

+`assetconfig.json` contains all the added configurations any admin user uploads

 ---